 Absence from any examination or test due to illness must be justified.
-In all cases, students must submit a medical certificate validated by the University of Ottawa Health Services.
+For this course, in all cases, students must submit a medical certificate validated by the University of Ottawa Health Services.
 If the medical problem is foreseeable, students must advise the professor before the examination.
 If the medical problem is not foreseeable, students who do not write an examination must submit a medical certificate validated by Health Services within five working days after the date of the examination.